fall activities for preschoolers

 16. Count Fall Objects Together

-Counting sheets with leaves or apples make math friendly.
-Preschoolers count pictures aloud.
-This builds early number confidence gently.
-Keep sessions short and playful.
-Parents enjoy learning moments without pressure.
+Counting pages with leaves or apples make math feel friendly.
+Your preschooler can count each picture out loud.
+This builds early number confidence.
+Keep the activity short and playful.
+Small learning moments add up quickly.

 17. Sort Big and Small Fall Items